 • Employers who offer company sick pay should review their contractual terms and any sick pay policy documentation to see how these dovetail with SSP eligibility rules and to determine whether any changes to terms or policies are required.

-• Your payroll and time & attendance processes will need updating to reflect the changes to SSP eligibility rules.
-Make sure that you liaise with your payroll provider / team to discuss what procedural changes are required ahead of the current April 2026 implementation date.
+• Your payroll and time & attendance processes need to reflect the amended SSP eligibility rules.
+If you have not already done so, make sure that you liaise with your payroll provider / team to discuss what procedural changes are required.

 How we can help